Skip to main content

 Planning for Resiliency

 We all know that problems happen.
 Sometimes they are caused by people.
-These can include human error (also known as, "we make mistakes") and malicious actors (shudder! we don't want those!).
+These can include human error (also known as "we make mistakes") and malicious actors.
 Sometimes they just happen due to natural changes and deterioration.
 Systems malfunction, unforeseen circumstances cause problems, things just happen.

-In order to protect against these problems, we need to have a plan.
+To protect against these problems, you need to have a plan.
 Unfortunately, we cannot quite give you an entire business continuity and recovery plan in a single post.
 We can, however, lay out two of the principles and some good examples to help get you on the road to a more resilient technology business.

 This article will lay out some of those principles and two areas of concern.
 Follow-on articles will go provide practical getting started guides for at least one way to mitigate the concerns in each area.